scroll-tech/scroll/coordinator/README.md

 ### manager.go

-`manager.go` calls `rollers.go` for prover (aka "roller") management functions.
-In the process, `rollers.go` calls `client.go`, initializing a prover client.
+`manager.go` calls `provers.go` for prover (aka "prover") management functions.
+In the process, `provers.go` calls `client.go`, initializing a prover client.
 For communication between prover clients and the coordinator manager, `api.go` is used.

 `manager.go` uses either `verifier.go` or `mock.go` (for development/testing purposes) to verify the proofs submitted by provers.
-After verification, `manager.go` will call `roller.go` to update the state of the prover, and then return the result (whether the proof verification process was successful) to the prover.
+After verification, `manager.go` will call `prover.go` to update the state of the prover, and then return the result (whether the proof verification process was successful) to the prover.

 ### api.go

 This file contains the implementation of the RPC API for the coordinator manager.
 The API allows prover clients to interact with the coordinator manager through functions such as `requestToken`, `register`, and `submitProof`.

-### rollers.go
+### provers.go

 This file contains the logic for handling prover-specific tasks, such as assigning tasks to provers, handling completed tasks, and managing prover metrics.

 ### client/client.go

-This file contains the `Client` struct that is callable on the prover side and responsible for communicating with the coordinator through RPC. `RequestToken`, `RegisterAndSubscribe`, and `SubmitProof` are used by `rollers.go`.
+This file contains the `Client` struct that is callable on the prover side and responsible for communicating with the coordinator through RPC. `RequestToken`, `RegisterAndSubscribe`, and `SubmitProof` are used by `provers.go`.